jedinym/sqc-text/main.typ

 not in the CSV format and therefore requires quite intricate parsing.
 The output is parsed into the validation report as well.

-Before converting the validation report to JSON and sending it to _MinIO_, we add the versions of the reference data used for validation to the model.
+Before converting the validation report to JSON and sending it to MinIO, we add the versions of the reference data used for validation to the model.
 These versions are represented as URLs of the git repositories and commit hashes of the latest commits.